mholson/high-school-macos-emacs-dev-env/README.md

 ![Doom Emacs Setup](/assets/emacs_install_emacs-plus-doom.png)

-Watch the YouTube video: [Installing emacs-plus and Doom on a Macbook Air M1 using Homebrew](https://www.youtube.com/embed/A6SxH9lUWV0?si=7_F8CXkxaoP9RtQm).
+Watch the YouTube video (August 2023 Edition): [Installing emacs-plus and Doom on a Macbook Air M1 using Homebrew](https://www.youtube.com/embed/A6SxH9lUWV0?si=7_F8CXkxaoP9RtQm).

-Welcome to the GitHub repository dedicated to setting up MacBook computers for teaching high school courses in web development and programming.
-This repository is designed to streamline the environment setup, allowing educators and students to focus on learning and teaching without the overhead of complex installation processes.
+Welcome to the GitHub repository designed to simplify MacBook (swedish keyboards) setups for the high school web development and programming courses that I teach.

-The primary goal is to create a consistent development environment across all machines using a series of scripts and configuration files.
-This ensures that all students have the same starting point and can work on projects with minimal setup-related issues.
+The purpose is to provide an installation procedure that facilitates a smooth and efficient setup process for educators and students alike, minimizing the initial overhead typically associated with editing configuration files during installation.
+At the same time, it should help the student incrementally become more aware of the development environment they are settign up (not just running an install script).

 ## Features

 **Homebrew Installation:** Homebrew, the missing package manager for macOS, which simplifies the installation of software on Apple's macOS operating system.

-**Emacs-Plus and Doom Emacs:** Steps to install Emacs-Plus, a versatile version of GNU Emacs with additional features, and Doom Emacs, a configuration framework for GNU Emacs.
-A pre-defined Doom Emacs config directory is included to help students quickly set up an efficient and pleasant editing experience that’s tuned for the web development and programming courses.
+**Emacs-Plus and Doom Emacs:** Steps to install Emacs-Plus, a version of GNU Emacs with additional features, and Doom Emacs, a configuration framework for Emacs.
+A boilerplate Doom Emacs configuration directory is included as part of this repository to ensure a student with no programming experience can quickly setup a development environment that is tuned for the web development and programming courses they are taking.
+It also acts as backup in the event that something goes wrong while editing their configuration files later.

-**Anaconda for Python:** Instructions on how to use Anaconda to manage Python packages and environments, ensuring a consistent and reproducible Python setup across all machines.
+**Anaconda for Python:** Instructions on how to setup Anaconda to manage Python packages and environments, ensuring a consistent and reproducible Python setup across all machines.

+**Node Package Manager (npm) for Javascript:**  A one line brew install in the terminal to setup the JavaScript package manager and command-line client.

 **Update Procedures:** Detailed instructions on how to keep the MacBook computers updated with the latest tools and security patches.

-# Setup Instructions
+# Setup Procedure

-## Download the files from this repository
+## Step 1: Download the files from this repository

 ![Download the repository setup files](/assets/mho-teaching-config.png)

-## Install xcode command line developer tools
+## Step 2: Install xcode command line developer tools

 ``` shell
 x-code-select --install
 ```

-## Install Homebrew
+## Step 3: Install Homebrew

 > [!IMPORTANT]
 > xcode command line developer tools must be installed first.